 Hosting a website yourself usually involves purchasing or building your own server.
 This typically requires you to purchase space at a co-location center where you can house your built or purchased server and hook it up to a specialized internet connection.

-It’s important to note that it’s almost always required you use a specialized hosting center when trying to host your own website.
-That’s because most internet providers disallow hosting on your personal computer.
+It’s important to note that it’s almost always required that you use a specialized hosting center when trying to host your own website.
+That’s because most internet providers prohibit hosting websites on your personal computer.

 Pros and Cons of Hosting Your Website Locally